aziza-zidane/first-template/README.md

 # first-template
- i build  this template with html, css with power of flex and grid layouts, bootstrap,  java script, jQuery.
+ i build  this template with html, css and power of flex and grid layouts, bootstrap,  java script, jQuery.